 C. Negotiating Plea Deals and Reduced Charges: In some situations, negotiating a plea deal could be in your best interest.
 We strive to reduce your charges, limit penalties, or obtain alternative sentences.
 Our negotiation skills can be pivotal in achieving a favorable outcome.

 D. Representing Clients in Court: Should your case go to trial, we provide robust representation in court.
 We prepare a strong defense, cross-examine witnesses, and present compelling arguments.
 Our goal is to protect your rights and fight for a fair verdict.
+Ultimately, the judge decides the outcome of your case, including sentencing and, in some situations, the approval of certain permits.

 Facing gun crime charges in San Bernardino can be overwhelming, but you don't have to go through it alone.
 Our SoCal Criminal Defense Lawyer team is ready to stand by your side.
-Call us today for a free consultation.
+Call our San Bernardino gun crimes attorney today for a free consultation.

 Follow Us